-The foreclosing party provides three notices in a Maine foreclosure: a notice of right to cure, a complaint and summons, and a notice of sale.
+The foreclosing bank provides three notices in a Maine foreclosure: a notice of right to cure, a complaint and summons, and a notice of sale.
 The borrower will also receive a notice from the Bureau of Consumer Credit Protection.

-The foreclosing party must attach a form to the complaint that the borrower may use to answer the complaint and to request mediation.
-Me.
+Summons and complaint.
+To officially start the foreclosure, bank files a lawsuit in court and gives notice of the suit by serving the borrower a summons and complaint.
+The bank must attach a form to the complaint that the borrower may use to answer the complaint and to request mediation.
+(Me.
 Rev. Stat. tit.
-14, § 6321-A. The borrower gets 20 days to file an answer to the complaint.
+14, § 6321-A).
+The borrower gets 20 days to file an answer to the complaint.

 Maine law provides special protections against foreclosure to certain military service members and to borrowers who take out a type of loan that is called a “high-cost home loan.”
 (A high-cost home loan is a type of mortgage loan that has particular characteristics and the annual percentage rate or points and fees exceed certain amounts.)

-Maine law provides the borrower the right to cure the default and reinstate the mortgage within 35 days after receiving the notice of right to cure.
-Me.
-Rev. Stat. tit 14, § 6111.
+“Reinstating” is when you catch up on the defaulted mortgage's missed payments, plus fees and costs, to stop a foreclosure.
+Maine law provides the borrower the right to cure the default and reinstate the mortgage within 35 days after the bank gives the notice of right to cure.
+(Me.
+Rev. Stat. tit 14, § 6111).

 In addition, the bank and the borrower may enter into an agreement at any time prior to the sale for the borrower to bring the mortgage current.
 The foreclosure will then be stayed so long as the borrower doesn't default again.
 (Me.
 Rev. Stat. tit 14, §§ 6321, 6323).